kumarlabgit/ESL-PSC/README.md

 See [Demo](#demo) for an example of a run command you can try with an included data set.

+### Checkpointing & Resuming Interrupted Runs

+ESL-PSC automatically checkpoints progress **by default** for runs with multiple species combinations.
+After each species combination finishes, it saves a compact record inside a `checkpoint/` folder within your `--output_dir`.
+When you rerun the *same* command, the script detects the checkpoint and resumes exactly where it left off—skipping finished combos, reusing existing gap-canceled alignments and preprocess directories, and continuing to checkpoint as it goes.

+How it works in brief:

+1. Command-line arguments from the current run are compared to those stored in `checkpoint/command.json`.
+Benign flags (e.g. `--make_sps_plot`) may differ; critical parameters must match.
+2. If they match, ESL-PSC sets `--use_existing_alignments` and `--use_existing_preprocess` automatically and starts with the next unfinished combo.
+3. If they do **not** match you will get a descriptive message and the run will stop, prompting you to either adjust your command or start fresh with `--force_from_beginning`.

+Flags you can use:

+* `--no_checkpoint` — Disable checkpointing entirely (In tests it takes minimal time so it is recommended to leave it on).
+* `--force_from_beginning` — Delete any existing `checkpoint/` folder in `--output_dir` and start from scratch.

+To resume after an unexpected interruption, simply rerun the original command.

 ## Installation and Dependencies ##

 ESL-PSC requires python 3.10 or higher.
 It has been tested on recent MacOS, Windows and Linux systems.
 The following Python libraries are required: